clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 **Supervisor**: Susan Schneider</br>
 * Provided support to two lead teachers working in a classroom with nine 2-3 year-olds
 * Interacted with children daily, using a natural learning framework
-* Conducted circle time and activities to encourage children’s development
+* Conducted circle time and activities to encourage children's development
 * Participated in workshops covering topics such as child development, identifying abuse and neglect, and promoting well-being

 **Facilitator | Sexual Violence Prevention Education | University of Oregon**</br>